vdboor/yet-another-django-profiler/README.rst

 characters.)
 By default when using yappi it will use `cpu` clock type if what you want is `wall` time you can use ``clock=wall``.

+Views which return a StreamingHttpResponse can be profiled, but the profiling data stops at the return of the response from the view; the iteration over the content isn't profiled.

 If you forget the available sorting options and such, you can use ``profile=help`` as a request parameter to display the usage instructions in the browser.